The 5%ers' Blog > Magazine

 If you take a long term and consistent view of your gains, then the sky’s your limit in terms of earning potential.

-Set up a good system, start taking in consistent gains (there will be losses too) and zoom out and see the limitless potential.
+Set up a good system, start taking a consistent gains (there will be losses too) and zoom out and see the limitless potential.

 2. Turn a Mirror onto Yourself